canonical/ubuntu-desktop-provision/README.md

 ### Branches and Snap Packages

 Active development for all snaps built from this monorepo takes place on the `main` branch.
-To continue supporting Ubuntu releases with bug fixes dedicated branches (e.g. `ubuntu/24.04`) are created once development on features for an upcomiingrelease begins.
+To continue supporting Ubuntu releases with bug fixes, dedicated branches (e.g. `ubuntu/24.04`) are created once development on features for an upcoming release begins.
 Snaps are built from dedicated branches that only contain the snapcraft.yaml (and related files) for a given snap.
 In order to create a new snap build on launchpad the `source-commit` in the